- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 2. Pupils should be taught:

-a) about characteristic features of the periods and societies studied, including the ideas, beliefs, attitudes and experiences of men, women and children in the past
+a) about characteristic features of the periods and societies studied, including the ideas, beliefs, attitudes and experiences of men,

 b) about the social, cultural, religious and ethnic diversity of the societies studied, in Britain and the wider world